 • You’re paying an independent party who is not your nonprofit’s employee.

-• You paid this individual at least $600 for their services within the calendar year.
+• You paid this individual at least $2,000 (for years 2026 and later; previously, the threshold was $600) or at least $10 in royalties within the calendar year.

-For example, let’s say you hire a fractional CFO for part-time help with budgeting, grant management, and financial planning.
+For example, let’s say you hire a fractional CFO for part-time budgeting, grant management, and financial planning assistance.
 If you’re working with this contractor for the first time, you should request a W-9 from them as soon as possible once your working relationship begins.
-That way, you can ensure you have all the information you need to properly report your transactions and avoid scrambling for these details when Form 1099 is due.
+That way, you can ensure you have the information you need to properly report your payments and avoid scrambling for these details when Form 1099 is due.

 2. You act as a contractor for another organization.